About Coconino County

 Watching Coconino County SAR From Nepal

-Here's a video from a recent SAR call in Flagstaff, in which Coconino County Sheriff's Search & Rescue, along with Flag Fire and Guardian medics, carry out an injured hiker on Fatman's Loop.
-In this video, you'll see Leiutenant Mark Christian and our team captain, Andew Moore, along with a number of my teammates.
+Here's a video from a recent SAR call in Flagstaff, in which Coconino County Sheriff's Search & Rescue, along with Flagstaff Fire and Guardian medics, carry out an injured hiker on Fatman's Loop.

-Every time there's a call out, I get an email, so I know what kinds of missions are happening.
+Every time there's a call-out, I get an email, so I know what kinds of missions are happening.
 And later, some of my teammates fill me in on the details.
-(They know how nosy ... uh, how curious I am, even from 8,000 miles away.)
-I also get emails about all the good trainings going on for General SAR, like Advanced Man-Tracking and the 3-day Navigation Boot Camp, and for the Technical Rescue Team, including Midface Patient Care & Midface Litter Scoops and a simulation drill of a search for a downed aircraft with injuries and evacuation.
+They know how nosy... uh, how curious I am, even from 8,000 miles away.
+I also get emails about all the good trainings going on for general SAR, like advanced man-tracking and the three-day navigation boot camp, and for the technical rescue team, including mid-face patient care and mid-face litter scoops and a simulation drill of a search for a downed aircraft with injuries and evacuation.
 Fun stuff!

 *sigh* I miss the team.